KKKyle97/UE-GoogleSheetImporter/README.md

 | ------------- | ------- |
 | Unreal Engine | 5.2.1   |
 | Python        | 3.9.7   |
+> Python default version is based on Unreal Engine Python Plugin.
+If you were to switch to a later Python version, check out [this link](https://docs.unrealengine.com/5.2/en-US/scripting-the-unreal-editor-using-python/)

 ## .env Variables
 | Title                   | Value                                                                                           |